drop-games/eb-docs/docs/Timeline.md

 # Timeline

-## Tying it all together

-Game + DAO + Tokenomics (in intro it was just a overview) Developing HB
-Marketing
-Vision

-## Timeline

-This timeline/roadmap is roughly subdivided into larger _Phases_, with Phase 0 being the pre-DAO period and following Phases are what is coming.
+This timeline/roadmap is subdivided into larger _Phases_, with Phase 0 being the pre-DAO period and following Phases are what is coming.
 Items are listed in the order they should be (or they were) completed.

 :::note
 This timeline will change as the project evolves